sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 For interested readers, an extensive literature review on the topic can be found in Zhu, H., Hall, P. A., & May, J. H. (1997).
 Software unit test coverage and adequacy.
 ACM computing surveys (csur), 29(4), 366-427.

+## Structural testing vs structural coverage

+A common misconception among practitioners to *confuse structural testing with structural coverage*.

+Structural testing means *leveraging the structure of the source code to systematically exercise the system under test*.
+When compared to specification-based testing, we note that structural testing is:

+- More objective.
+In other words, it does not depend on the opinions and experience of the tester.
+While different testers might come up with different specification-based tests, they would come with similar structural tests.

+- Implementation-aware.
+Implementations can vary from the specifications.
+After all, there are so many ways one can implement a program.
+Structural testing enables testers to explore the precise implementation.

+On the other hand, structural testing is a _check and balance_ (as Chilenski puts it) on the specification-based tests.
+Structural testing confirms and complements the tests that we derived before.

+It is common to see developers running their coverage tools and writing tests for the outputs they observe.
+Developers that are mostly focused on (simply) achieving high _structural coverage_ are missing the main point of structural testing.

+Again, structural testing should complement your requirements-based testing.
+As Chilenski suggests (see Figure 3 in his paper), the first step of a tester should be to derive test cases out of any requirements-based technique.
+Once requirements are fully covered, testers then perform structural testing to cover what is missing from the structural-point of view.
+Any divergences should be brought back to the requirements-based testing phase: _why did we not find this class/partition before?_ Once requirements and structure are covered, one can consider the testing phase done.

+Therefore, do not aim at 100% coverage.
+Use structural testing to complement your specification-based tests.

 ## Exercises